cucumber/aruba/README.md

   e.g. Bash, Python, Ruby, Java, ...
 * Manipulate the file system and the process environment with helpers working similar like tools you may know from your shell
 * No worries about leaking state: The file system and the process environment will be reset between tests
-* Support by a helpful and welcoming community
+* Support by a helpful and welcoming community &ndash; see our [Code of Conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md)
 * The [documentation](features/) is our contract with you.
 You can expect `aruba` to work as documented

 Our Vision: